 Above: Hetch Hetch before 1923 when the O'Shaughnessy Dam was completed on the Tuolumne River.
 The dam flooded the entire valley to form a reservoir delivering water to San Francisco and the Bay Area.
 Below: The Hetch Hetchy Reservoir today.

-The 1950s and 1960s in American history were decades of social change with increases in travel via cars, trains, and planes.
-Concern was growing for air and water quality, and the potential that no lands in the United States would remain wild and free.
+The 1950s and 1960s in American history were decades of social change with an increase in travel via cars, trains, and planes.
+Concern was growing for air and water quality, as well as the potential that no lands in the United States would remain wild and free.
 Landmark conservation battles, such as the successful opposition to the Echo Park Dam in Dinosaur National Monument, fueled the growing conservation movement, and American citizens soon wanted some public lands permanently designated as Wilderness.

 The most long-lasting and certain way to protect public lands was through law passed by Congress and signed by the president.
 In the early 1930s, Bob Marshall, who dreamed of Wilderness protected by law, had stated, "Areas...should be set aside by an act of Congress.
 This would give them as close an approximation to permanence as could be realized in a world of shifting desires."
 The time was right to create and pass a bill that preserved Wilderness.

 However, passage of a bill preserving wilderness was not easy.
 Howard Zahniser wrote the first draft of the Wilderness Act in 1956.
 The journey of the Wilderness Act covers nine years, 65 rewrites, and 18 public hearings.
 In August 1964, after the Senate had passed it for the second time, the House of Representatives overwhelmingly passed the Wilderness Act of 1964--with only one dissenting vote!
 President Lyndon B. Johnson signed the Wilderness Act into law on September 3 of that year.